observatorycontrolsystem/observatorycontrolsystem.github.io/components/observation_portal.md

 # Observation Portal

-The Observation Portal is a Django application that manages Users, Proposals, Observation Requests, and Observations, and is the backbone of the Observatory Control System.
-The Observation Portal is deployed as a pypi library called [django_ocs_observation_portal](https://pypi.org/project/django-ocs-observation-portal/), and contains Django apps for accounts, requests, observations, proposals, and sciapplications.
+The Observation Portal is a Django application that manages users, proposals, observation requests, and scheduled observations, and is the backbone of the Observatory Control System.
+The Observation Portal is deployed as a PyPI library called [django_ocs_observation_portal](https://pypi.org/project/django-ocs-observation-portal/), and contains Django apps for accounts, requestgroups, observations, proposals, and sciapplications.

 ## Django Apps

 ### Accounts

-This app provides the User accounts that are used for authentication between all OCS applications, using [oauth2](https://django-oauth-toolkit.readthedocs.io/en/latest/).
-It also provides a Profile model which includes additional account details.
+This app provides the user accounts that are used for authentication between all OCS applications, using [oauth2](https://django-oauth-toolkit.readthedocs.io/en/latest/).
+It also provides a **Profile** model which includes additional account details.

-### Requests
+### RequestGroups

 The OCS Request language is designed to be able to support a broad range of observation requests.
 The models in the diagram below show the hierchary of properties of a RequestGroup.
 ![Request Models](/assets/images/request_models.png)